 The population of the city was increasing sharply during the second half of the 19th century and, therefore, the requirements on the city’s infrastructure were increasing constantly.
 This was especially true for the city parts which had previously been on the periphery of the Sweden’s capital such as Norrmalm and even more so Södermalm.

-Compulsory education was introduced to Swedish law in 1842.
+Compulsory education was introduced into Swedish law in 1842.
 According to the law, there had to be at least one school in every parish.
-To accommodate all children at school-age, many new schools were constructed at the turn of the 20th century which are commonly known as ‘school palaces.’
+To accommodate all children at school-age, many new schools were constructed at the turn of the 20th century, which have become commonly known as ‘school palaces.’

 These places show that schools can be more than just functional buildings which you can commonly see around the world.
 Perhaps reminding us of the long university tradition, these schools are locations with a special atmosphere that shall delight both those who enter their premises and who only walk by.